Rays vs. Blue Jays Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has 53 hits with seven doubles, a triple, 11 home runs, 25 walks and 37 RBI.
-He's also stolen five bases.
+- Arozarena has 54 hits with seven doubles, a triple, 11 home runs and 26 walks.
+He has driven in 37 runs with five stolen bases.

 Arozarena Recent Games